gpii-ops/gpii-infra/gcp/README.md

 - dev.gcp.gpii.net
 - ${user}.dev.gcp.gpii.net

+## Authentication workflow

+There are number of infrastructure components that require access tokens to interact with various GCP services.

+* For developers we use [application-default credentials](https://cloud.google.com/sdk/gcloud/reference/auth/application-default/).
+This approach allows us to trace every action performed by individual users back to their G Suite accounts.
+   * After initial interactive login you will be asked to login one more time to retrieve application-default credentials for your account.
+Locally stored credentials can be destroyed with `rake clobber`.
+* For CI we use `projectowner` service account, so all CI actions appear in audit logs under that SA.
+   * SA credentials are being generated and stored locally during [CI setup](#one-time-ci-setup).
+* In case SA credentials are present locally, application-default credentials are ignored.

 ## Creating the infrastructure

 The environments that run in GCP need some initial resources that must be created by an administrator first.
 The [common part of this repository](../common) has the code and the instructions to do so.